bigeethan/shishchat/README.md

 Shishchat's frontend is made with React.js, the backend is made with Spring Boot and Java, and the database is made with Postgresql.

 🇮🇳 🙂 🇮🇳

+(This project started off based on a joke with my friend, but it has turned into a serious project of mine)